silentdiverchris/Archivist/README.md

 ## Securing directories

-You can nominate a list of 'secure directories' that the system will automatically encrypt files found in, each to its own individual '.aes' file, and optionally remove the unencrypted version.
+You can nominate a list of 'secure directories' that the system will automatically encrypt files found in, each to its own individual '.aes' file, and then remove the unencrypted version.

 The reason for this process being that I like to keep credentials, account details and other secret stuff in little text files, screen shots and the like in various directories, decrypting them manually to view and update them, and either immediately (re-)encrypt manually or more likely, leave them for Archivist to process.

-My main development PC runs various Archivist jobs several times a day so nothing stays unsecured for long and will always be secured before any archiving is done so I know no sensitive data is in plain text in any of my backups.
+My main development PC runs Archivist jobs several times a day so nothing stays unsecured for long and will always be secured before any archiving is done so I know no sensitive data is in plain text in any of my backups.

 It will take each file name and append '.aes' to it to determine the encrypted file name, so 'SecretPassword.txt' will be encrypted into 'SecretPassword.txt.aes'.

-It will ignore any file called 'clue.txt' in upper, lower or mixed case, I use a file of that name to store a cryptic reminder of the password I use for files in that directory.
+It will ignore any file called 'clue.txt' in upper, lower or mixed case, I use a file of that name to store a cryptic reminder of the password I use for files in that directory in case I forget, that's a hard coded 'magic file name'.

 When files are encrypted it sets the last write time to that of the source file, and uses the last write times to determine which file is most recent.

 When Archivist runs it will encrypt any files in secure directories that are not of the form '\*.aes' if the unencrypted version has a later write time.

-It will then optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, configuration setting DeleteArchiveAfterEncryption controls whether it deletes of the unencrypted files.
+It will then delete the unencrypted version once it is sure the encryption happened successfully.

-This setting defaults to false, which isn't the recommended value but works on the basis of "Don't delete stuff unless specifically told to" and allows a new user to verify that it's working how it should before trusting it.

-If DeleteArchiveAfterEncryption is set to true, and it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.

-If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption and optionally deleting the unencrypted version.
+If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption and deleting the unencrypted version.

 To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the [application settings](#AppSettings) file.

 <a name="ArchivingSourceDirectories"></a>
 ## Archiving source directories

 The second part of the process is to take the list of directories in the GlobalSourceDirectories and SourceDirectories configuration and recursively zip each into a single output file in a nominated directory, known as the primary archive directory, specified in the configuration as PrimaryArchiveDirectoryName.

 This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0) for details.

 Currently there is no way to tell it to only zip a subset of the files in a source directory, it always recursively zips the whole thing.
+If you want to be more selective you can add each subdirectory as a separate source directory.

 The resulting zip files can then optionally be encrypted, creating a file with a '.aes' extension, so 'ArchivedFile.zip' is encrypted to 'ArchivedFile.zip.aes'.
 Set the EncryptOutput configuration setting on the source directory to enable this.